“Simply beautiful … full of acoustic grandness” Maverick

 Born in London and raised in rural Dorset Josh picked up a guitar aged 13 and soon began writing songs, recording them on his father’s dusty 4-track cassette machine.
 He went on to study composition at the experimental Dartington College of Arts in Devon.
 His debut EP Wake led to a support tour with acclaimed Icelandic band Amiina after which he teamed up with Grammy-nominated engineer Sonny Johns to make his first full length album.
 Josh has worked with folk innovators The Nest Collective, played on the Marc Riley show on BBC 6 Music (with Victoria Hume), and performed as part of the major art exhibition: Ragnar Kjartannson, at the Barbican.

-Josh has released 4 records: his debut EP Wake, the full-length Josh Geffin, an EP of traditional folk songs Rocks of Bawn; and the instrumental guitar album Hum & Glow.
+Josh has released 5 records: his debut EP Wake, the full-length Josh Geffin, an EP of traditional folk songs Rocks of Bawn; an instrumental guitar album Hum & Glow; and his latest EP of songs 'Islands'.
+He has also released instrumental music under the pseudonym Weather Service and composed for media.

-In 2019, Josh signed to Culture Recordings to release the new four-song EP Islands.
-As a break-up record Islands has its fair share of heartache; there’s denial, soul-searching, and the almost hallucinatory confusion of longing.
+'Islands', released in 2020, was Josh's first released with new label Culture Recordings.
+As a break-up record, 'Islands' has its fair share of heartache; denial, soul-searching, and the almost hallucinatory confusion of longing.
 But there is also hope and brightness: finding solace in nature, strength in surrender and joy in everyday things.

 Josh has spent much of his life alternating between countryside and city, a dichotomy that continues to inform his work both lyrically and stylistically.
 From the bucolic charm of his folk fingerpicking to stories of life in the city, this dual affinity shines through on Islands, an EP that heralds a striking return to form as well as a new level of artistic confidence.